strongbrewio/strongbrewio.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 ## When to use Subjects

 A Subject is both a hot observable and an observer at the same time.
 This gives us the opportunity to next values into the stream ourselves.
-Subjects tend to be overused by people that didn't make the mindswitch towards reactive programming yet.
+Subjects tend to be overused by people that didn't make the mind switch towards reactive programming yet.

-Only use them when realy needed, for instance it's ok to use Subjects in the following scenarios:
+Only use them when really needed, for instance it's ok to use Subjects in the following scenarios:
 ### When mocking streams in tests

 ```typescript